KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Timur Demenov

-This week I added some new features to our project.
-An authorization page was created, a couple of add-ons to optimize the project, and several new auxiliary libraries were installed.
-I also discussed the main points of our application with the designer, exchanged tips and came to a common decision.
+This week I created an authorization page that works based on Firebase from Google.
+Firebase Authentication provides backend services, easy-to-use SDKs, and ready-made UI libraries to authenticate users to your app.
+It supports authentication using passwords, phone numbers, popular federated identity providers like Google, Facebook and Twitter, and more.
+To sign a user into your app, you first get authentication credentials from the user.
+These credentials can be the user's email address and password.
+Then, you pass these credentials to the Firebase Authentication SDK.
+Firebase backend services will then verify those credentials and return a response to the client.
+After a successful sign in, you can access the user's basic profile information, and you can control the user's access to data stored in other Firebase products.
+Also I added libraries to facilitate interface development and discussed the main points of our application with the designer, exchanged tips and came to a common decision.

 # Week 8